lsst-dm/dmtn-162/index.rst

 Memory size
 ===========

-In previous tests machines had large large 256GB RAM.
+In previous tests machines had large 256GB RAM.
 In those tests we learned that Cassandra, being a Java application, needs careful tuning for memory parameters to reduce garbage collection overhead.
 In general Cassandra should prefer large number of nodes with smaller memory size per node.
 Optimal memory size could be around 64GB or less per node.

 Clients and Connectivity